Wei-MLE-DS/Product_Replacement_Agent/README.md

 - The agent uses fuzzy string matching for robust product title clustering.
 - Test mode allows you to skip image upload and simulate different validation results.
 - For best results, ensure your virtual environment is activated before running scripts.
+- Both automated and interactive CLI testing are supported via `test_agent.py` and `cli_agent_test.py`.
+- **All scripts and the UI expect data files to be in the `data/` directory.**
+- **If no suitable product is found locally, the agent will automatically perform a web search and return a clearly formatted web result as a fallback.**

 ---